 Avoca West Cub Scout Pack 7:

 We are actively recruiting students from 1st - 5th grade to join!
 Our program includes meetings, sports, camping activities, awards and public service.
-All prospective scouts are encouraged to attend the pack meetings or visit our table at the Ice Cream Social on September 10.
-For more information, please email Cubmaster Eric Stein at email@example.com.
+All prospective scouts are encouraged to attend the pack meetings.
+More information at tinyurl.com/awcubscouts or email firstname.lastname@example.org.

 Contact firstname.lastname@example.org with any questions.
 All 4th and 5th grade girls welcome!

 Homework Club is from 3:00-4:00pm, Monday-Thursday.
 Participation is by teacher recommendation.
 During this hour, students will be given the opportunity to complete their homework so they do not need to bring it home.
 Students will need to bring a book for silent reading in case they finish early.
 Students who go to after-care will go there directly from Homework Club.

 Helping Hands is a club for 3rd-5th grade students at Avoca West who would like to give back to our community, our school, and our world.
 In addition to heading a pet food drive, fundraising for global issues, and sending positive messages to peers, students will also brainstorm ways to use their helping hands.
 Helping Hands will meet twice a month to work on special projects that will make our school and world a better place to learn, love and grow!
 All projects will be completed during after school meetings held from 3:00-4:00.
 Look for a sign-up form in your child(ren)'s backpack.

 Fifth grade students learn the fundamentals of scripting and production for LIVE television news.
 Students can choose to participate in one of two 8-week sessions.
 Students will gather news stories from local and national sources, script them, and create a rundown for a news program.
 In addition, they will learn the fundamentals of camera operation, teleprompter operation, lighting, anchoring and production.
 Look for a sign-up form in your child(ren)'s backpack.